All tigers are currently are listed as an endangered or critically endangered species.

 He is a star when it comes to the daily tiger presentation at 2.30pm, having no problem in joining his keepers at the front of his enclosure while they feed him and educate guests about tiger conservation and the threats these beautiful creatures face in the wild.
 Kai takes enjoyment in his enrichment offered by his keepers, always trying to work out and understand the activities he is provided with.
 Kai puts on a show of strength, skill, and smarts as he interacts with different items and activities such as his tree climb, a carcass feed or even his pool barrel.
 Kai is such an important part of the Ballarat Wildlife Park family and a ‘king ambassador’ of tiger conservation.

-On May 19, 2023 we welcomed “Akasha” Sumatran-Siberian Tiger, who also arrived from Dreamworld.
+On May 19, 2023 we welcomed “Akasha” a Sumatran-Siberian Tiger, who also arrived from Dreamworld.

 Akasha is a younger sister to Kai and joins the Ballarat Wildlife Park family as the newest arrival (from Dreamworld in Queensland).
 Akasha is a very smart, food-motivated cat who takes particular interest in sensory related enrichment such as scatter feeds and an array of herbs and spices.
 While Akasha and Kai didn’t always see eye to eye growing up, they will work together as ambassadors for tiger conservation and provide guests with an up-close insight into how beautiful and important these animals are.
 Akasha weighs in over 120kg and like her brother is very athletic and interactive with her surroundings.
 Akasha loves water and can be seen enjoying a swim in her enclosure, as she did throughout the years showing of her diving ability to many guests up at Dreamworld.